Prosecutors spend first day of testimony in Hunter Biden's gun trial detailing his drug problems

 The president's allies are worried about the toll the trial may take on the elder Biden, who's long been protective and deeply concerned about his only living son and his sobriety and who must now watch as those past mistakes are publicly scrutinized.

-An FBI agent read aloud messages from the laptop's data to the jury that chronicled a desperate effort to buy drugs.
-The data also included email receipts for a detox facility he attended before relapsing and showed that he withdrew large sums of cash.
+An FBI agent read aloud messages stored on his devices that chronicled a desperate effort to buy drugs.
+The data also included receipts for a detox facility he attended before relapsing and showed large cash withdrawals.

-In one exchange with Hallie, she wrote: “I called you 500 times in past 24 hours."
+In one exchange with Hallie, the day after he bought the gun, she wrote: “I called you 500 times in past 24 hours."
 Hunter replied less than a minute later, informing her that he was “sleeping on a car smoking crack on 4th street and Rodney.”

 “There’s my truth,” he added in a follow-up text.

-But during cross examination, the FBI agent testified that the messages — plentiful when he was actively using — slowed during October, around the time when he purchased the gun.
-Lowell also called into question the receipts for the rehab facility.
-Since law enforcement does not have his medical records, they cannot tell whether he was detoxing from drugs or alcohol.
-It's not illegal to purchase a gun if the buyer is drinking.
+But during cross-examination, the FBI agent testified that Hunter Biden sent fewer messages about seeking drugs in October 2018, around the time when he purchased the gun, than in February 2019, a later period in which Lowell described his client as struggling significantly with addiction.

+Lowell also called into question the receipts for the rehab facility, asking whether the agent knew whether he had been treated for drugs or alcohol.
+She said she could not.

-The jury also heard lengthy audio excerpts of his memoir, “Beautiful Things,” in which he narrates his return to Delaware around the time of the gun purchase and his descent into drugs following the death of his brother, Beau, in 2015 from cancer.
+The jury also heard lengthy audio excerpts of Hunter Biden's memoir, “Beautiful Things,” in which he narrates his return to Delaware around the time of the gun purchase and his descent into drugs following the death of his brother in 2015 from cancer.

 His sister Ashley Biden, watching from the courtroom, dabbed at her eyes with a tissue and eventually left.
-Jill Biden, expected in Washington with her husband, left after lunch.
+Jill Biden, who was expected in Washington with her husband, left after lunch.

 The proceedings come after the collapse of a deal with prosecutors that would have avoided the spectacle of a trial so close to the 2024 election.
 Hunter Biden pleaded not guilty and has argued he's being unfairly targeted by the Justice Department after Republicans decried the now-defunct plea deal as special treatment for the Democratic president's son.